nurture-life

 Butternut squash and acorn squash are packed with folate, calcium and vitamin A, an antioxidant that aids with vision and fights free radicals.
 Plus, their sweet taste and smooth texture make them an instant favorite for many babies!

-Parent tip: You can make raw squash easier to cut by microwaving the entire squash on high for about 2 minutes.
-The skin and flesh will be much smoother, allowing you to smoothly slice through.
-Then scoop out the seeds and roast or boil before pureeing.
+Parent tip: Make raw squash easier to cut by microwaving the entire squash on high for about 2 minutes.
+The skin and flesh will be much smoother, allowing you to slice through smoothly.
+Then scoop out the seeds and roast or boil them before pureeing.

 4. Green Pea Puree